ibm-cloud-docs/cephaas/block-volume-storage-cli-reference.md

 * The service instance identifier.
 	* Flag: `--instanceid INSTANCEID`

-* Provide the NVME Qualifier Name (NQN) of the host configured in customer's environment.
+* NVME Qualifier Name (NQN) of the host configured in customer's environment.
 The maximum length is 64 characters.
 	* Flag: `--nqn NQN`

-* [Optional] Specify the name for the new host.
+* Name for the new host.
 Ensure that the new name is unique.
 	* Flag: `--name NAME`

 	If you do not specify a name for the new volume, the system generates a name which is a hyphenated list of randomly-selected words.
 	{: note}

-* Specify the unique identifier of the volume to be mapped to this host.
+* The unique identifier of the volume to be mapped to this host.
 Must be in the form `['volume_id':'1a6b7274-678d-4dfb-8981-c71dd9d4daa5']`.
 	* Flag: `--volume-mappings VOLUME-MAPPINGS`

+* API Endpoint in the URL form.
+	* Flag: `--url string`

 ### Retrieve a single host
 {: #ic-sds-retrieve-host-profile}